3 sections representing data silos

 The takeaway?
 Companies that unified their risk and compliance operations did not suffer the same frequency of breaches, indicating that operating in silos opens companies up to vulnerabilities.

-Risk and Compliance Data Silos Made KRIs and KPIs Harder to Establish
+Risk and compliance data silos made KRIs and KPIs harder to establish

 Notably, 29% of respondents do not have established KRIs linked to their KPIs for any identified high or critical risks, indicating that risk and compliance could still be operating in silos, or respondents haven’t figured out how to measure meaningful changes to risk level.
 Unifying risk and compliance efforts can help solve each of these pervasive challenges.
 68% of respondents using integrated tools with both manual and automated processes did not experience a breach in 2022, and 72% of respondents who have tied their risk and compliance activities together did not experience a breach.